How to Live a Good Life. Here are a Few Tips From My Personal Experience.

 I am what I am.
 And I am what I am because of what I have been.

-It actually only occurred to me fully when I started to write this lens, that the person I am today is wholly the product of the events and people that have affected me throughout my life.
+It actually only occurred to me fully when I started to write this article, that the person I am today is wholly the product of the events and people that have affected me throughout my life.

 Born Into the Chaos of War